 We can’t delay.
-The Trump administration worked relentlessly to give polluters a free pass on their obligation to protect our species — we’ll need to work just as hard to undo their damage and take on the extinction crisis.
-Earthjustice’s attorneys are among the best, but we can’t rest our hopes on litigation alone — we need you to contact the Biden administration and add your voice to those speaking up for wildlife and wild places.
+Momentum is growing globally to set new goals for addressing the biodiversity crisis, and a national strategy is needed from the U.S. Earthjustice’s attorneys are among the best, but we can’t rest our hopes on litigation alone — we need you to contact the Biden administration and add your voice to those speaking up for wildlife and wild places.